“Original Brown’s grist mill built in 1843”

 Our Story by Sue Brown, Sr. VP Brown’s Pet and Wild Bird Products

-My Great-Great Grandfather, George Brown started the business in 1871 with the purchase of a grist mill in Douglassville, PA that was built in 1843.
+My Great-Great Grandfather, George Brown started the business in 1871 with the purchase of a grist mill in Douglassville, PA.
 He produced farm animal feed and flour from the wheat he grew on his homestead farm.
 That same mill is now known as Brown’s Mill and is on the U.S.A.
 National Registry of Historic Places.